 Coalition for Next Generation Life Science

-Recognizing the lack of clear marketplace information on career options for life scientists, UW–Madison joined eight other research universities and a major cancer institute to form a coalition that has publicly posted career outcomes data for biomedical scientists.
+Recognizing the lack of clear marketplace information on career options for life scientists, UW–Madison joined other research universities and a major cancer institute to form a coalition that has publicly posted career outcomes data for biomedical scientists.